Jan Karski: Reporting Nazi atrocities to the Western Allies

 Starting in 1940, Karski reported to the Polish, British, and US governments on the situation in Poland, especially on the destruction of the Warsaw Ghetto and the Nazi extermination of Polish Jews.
-He smuggled out of Poland microfilm with further information from the underground movement on the extermination of European Jews in German-occupied Poland.
+He smuggled out of Poland microfilm from the underground resistance movement with further information on the extermination of European Jews in German-occupied Poland.
 His reports were transcribed and translated by Walentyna Stocker, the personal secretary and interpreter for Sikorski.
 Based on Karski's microfilm, Polish Foreign Minister Count Edward Raczyński provided the Allies with one of the earliest and most accurate accounts of the Nazi Holocaust.
-Raczyński's Note, addressed to the governments of the United Nations on 10 December 1942, was later published along with other documents in a widely distributed leaflet entitled The Mass Extermination of Jews in German Occupied Poland.
+Raczyński's Note, which was addressed to the governments of the World War II allies on 10 December 1942, was later published along with other documents in a widely distributed leaflet entitled The Mass Extermination of Jews in German Occupied Poland.

 Karski met with Polish politicians in exile including the prime minister, as well as members of political parties such as the Socialist Party, National Party, Labor Party, People's Party, Jewish Bund and Poalei Zion.
 He also spoke to the British Foreign Secretary Anthony Eden, giving a detailed account of what he had seen in Warsaw and Bełżec.

-Karski also traveled to the United States, where on 28 July 1943 he met with President Franklin D. Roosevelt in the Oval Office, the first eyewitness to tell Roosevelt of the situation in Poland and the Jewish Holocaust.
-Roosevelt asked no questions about the Jews.
-Karski met with many other government and civic leaders in the United States, including Supreme Court Justice Felix Frankfurter, Cordell Hull, William Joseph Donovan, and Rabbi Stephen Wise.
-Karski presented his report to media, bishops of various denominations (including Cardinal Samuel Stritch), members of the Hollywood film industry and artists, but without result, as most people could not comprehend the scale of extermination that he recounted.
+Karski also traveled to the United States, where, on 28 July 1943, he met with President Franklin D. Roosevelt in the Oval Office, the first eyewitness to tell Roosevelt of the situation in Poland and about the Jewish Holocaust.
+Roosevelt asked no questions about the Jews. in addition, Karski met with many other government and civic leaders in the United States, including Supreme Court Justice Felix Frankfurter, Secretary of State Cordell Hull, OSS head William J. Donovan, and Rabbi Stephen Wise.
+Karski also presented his report to news outlets, bishops of various religious denominations (including Cardinal Samuel Stritch), and members of the Hollywood film industry, many of whom were Jewish – but without notable result, as most of the people he spoke to could not comprehend the scale of extermination that he recounted.
 But Karski's accounts of the problems of stateless people and their vulnerability to murder helped inspire the formation of the War Refugee Board, changing US governmental policy from neutrality to support for war refugees and civilians in Europe, and after the war, inspiring the creation of the Office of High Commissioner for Refugees.